Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (2) laboratory tests to determine the presence or

-absence of sexually transmitted disease; and
+absence of sexually transmitted infection; and

 (3) appropriate medications, including HIV